rjdevaney/Master-microservices-with-java-spring-docker-kubernetes/section9/README.md

 ```
 - In order to test the **RateLimiter** pattern changes, invoke the endpoint http://localhost:8080/sayHello multiple times at a time through browser like we discussed in the
   course.
 You should be able to see the response from fall back mechanisms configured for **RateLimiter** pattern.
--  Stop any running microservices inside your eclipse
+-  Stop all the running microservices inside your eclipse
 ---
 ### HURRAY !!!
-Congratulations, you successfully make your microservices Resilient using Resilience4j patterns.
+Congratulations, you successfully made your microservices Resilient using Resilience4j patterns.
 ---